damianolodi/damianolodi/content/notes/electronics/kicad-workflow.md

 - Place text comments on the schematic and divide in blocks to simply understanding.
 - Export netlist.

+### General Tips \& Tricks
+- If possible, the convention says to place inputs on the left, outputs on the right.
+- Arrange symbols in functional blocks.
+- Don't mix EU and US symbols, stick only to a single convention.

 ---
 ## PCB Layout Workflow
 1. Set grid and design rules: